mensfeld/llm-docs-builder/README.md

 ## What This Tool Does

-**Two simple functions:**
+This library converts existing human-first documentation into LLM-friendly formats:

-1. **Generate llms.txt** - Scan your existing markdown docs and create a properly formatted llms.txt file
+1. **Generate llms.txt** - Transform your existing markdown documentation into a structured overview that helps LLMs understand your project's layout and find relevant information
-2. **Transform markdown** - Make individual markdown files more AI-friendly by expanding relative links and converting URLs
+2. **Transform markdown** - Convert individual markdown files from human-readable format to AI-optimized format by expanding relative links to absolute URLs and normalizing link structures

-**That's it.** No LLM APIs, no complex configuration, no universal language detection.
-Just simple, focused functionality.

 ## Installation